theodorey/bettermotherfuckingwebsite/backend.md

 	<h3>Line-width, motherfucker</h3>
 	<p>Looking at an LCD screen is strainful enough.
 Don't make me read a line of text that's 200 fucking characters long.
 Keep it to a nice 60-80 and users might actually read more than one sentence of your worthless dribble.</p>
 	<h3>Yes, this is also fucking satire, you fuck</h3>
-	<p>I love what the creator of this site's inspiration did.
+	<p>I love what the creator of <a href="http://motherfuckingwebsite.com">this site's inspiration</a> did.
 What I'm saying is that it's so, so simple to make sites easier to read.
 Websites are broken by default, they are functional, high-performing, and accessible, but they're also fucking ugly.
 You and all the other web designers out there need to make them not total shit.</p>
 	<blockquote>
     <p>"You're a fucking moron if you use default browser styles." </p>
 	</blockquote>
 	<cite>– Aldous Huxley, Brave New World</cite>
 	<hr>
 	<h2>Epilogue</h2>
-	<p>Inspired by the geniuses behind motherfuckingwebsite.com and txti.</p>
+	<p>Inspired by the geniuses behind <a href="http://motherfuckingwebsite.com">motherfuckingwebsite.com</a> and <a href="http://txti.es"> txti</a>.</p>
-	<p>This page—that isn't a total fucking eyesore—was created by me with help from him.</p>
+	<p>This page—that isn't a total fucking eyesore—was created by <a href="https://twitter.com/drew_mc">me</a> with help from <a href="https://twitter.com/gabehammersmith"> him</a>.</p>
 </body>
 </html>